gcalmettes/reveal.js-d3/README.md

     // ...

     reveald3: {
+        // Specify if the last state of the visualization has to be
+        // triggered when navigating to a slide from a slide further
+        // in the deck (i.e. we come back to the slide from the next slide).
+        // By default the last fragment transition will be triggered to to
+        // show the last state of the visualization.
+This behavior can be
+        // discarded.
+        dropLastState: false, // true/false, default: false

         // Specifies if iframes have to be kept on the slide once the
         // slide is not active anymore (presentation has switched to
         // next slide).
 If true, the final state of the visualization will